taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 );
 ~~~~~~~~

 Now you dispatch the action directly without an action creator.
-When you start your application, it should still work, but nothing happens when archiving a story.
+You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/taming-the-state-hn-app/tree/5ddbcc2fa8269d615763770a49e7675c5f02d173).
+When you start your application, it should still work, but nothing happens when you archive a story.
 The archived stories are not yet evaluated in the component tree.
+The `stories` prop that is passed to the `App` component still uses all the stories from the `storyState`.

-### Part 9: First Selector
+### Part 8: First Selector

-You can use both substates, `storyState` and `archiveState` to derive the list of stories that are not archiveed.
+You can use both substates, `storyState` and `archiveState` to derive the list of stories that are not archived.
 The deriving of those properties can happen in a selector.
 You can create your first selector that only returns the part of the stories that is not archived.

 {title="src/selectors/story.js",lang="javascript"}
 ~~~~~~~~